vladbash/da.radio-doc/task.md

 ![](http://dl3.joxi.net/drive/2019/07/15/0001/2211/108707/07/ce75239e72.jpg)

 ## Recommendation and requirement
-All of the tasks must be implemented with using of any JS reactive library.
-RxJS is recomended for usage, but it isn't required library.
+All of the tasks must be implemented using any JS reactive library.
+RxJS is recommended reactive library but you are free to pick any.